-Once you know the county you were cited in, you can visit the KY Court of Justice's website to search circuit court clerks by county.
+Once you know the county you received your Kentucky traffic ticket in, you can visit the KY Court of Justice's website to search circuit court clerks by county.
 Your county's page provides contact and address information.

-Because you don’t have your ticket, when you call the court you'll need to ask about:
+Because you lost your traffic ticket, when you call the court you'll need to ask about:

 - Your court date and time.
-Tickets include these, and you need them for two reasons: One, to prepay your ticket fine and court cost (if you choose to plead guilty), and two, to respond to your ticket on time and avoid license suspension.
+Traffic tickets include these, and you need them for two reasons: One, to prepay your ticket fine and court cost (if you choose to plead "guilty"), and two, to respond to your KY traffic ticket on time and avoid license suspension.

 - Acceptable payment methods.

-This is also a good time to let the clerk know if you want to request traffic school.
-Usually, drivers can send a written request along with a copy of their citations and all applicable fines and fees, but because you don't have a copy of your ticket, go ahead and find out about requesting traffic school over the phone or in person.
+This is also a good time to let the clerk know if you want to request Kentucky traffic school.
+Usually, drivers can send a written request along with a copy of their traffic citations and all applicable ticket fines and fees, but because you don't have a copy of your traffic ticket, go ahead and find out about requesting traffic school over the phone or in person.

-Kentucky allows drivers to plead either guilty or not guilty to traffic citations.
+Once you obtain your lost KY traffic ticket information, you can submit your plea.
+Kentucky allows drivers to plead either "guilty" or "not guilty" to traffic citations.

-Drivers who plead not guilty go to court and fight their tickets.
-Generally, they give up options to plead to lesser offenses or attend traffic school, but if they win they don't have to pay ticket fines or deal with any other penalties.Other Topics in This Section
+Drivers who plead "not guilty" go to court and fight their traffic tickets.
+Generally, they give up options to plead to lesser offenses or attend Kentucky traffic school, but if they win they don't have to pay ticket fines or deal with any other penalties.Other Topics in This Section